akashdeepo/Summar-ai-privacy-policy/privacy-policy.md

 ## Financial Disclaimers

 ### Not Financial Advice
-Deep AI Finance provides educational content and analytical tools only.
+Deep Dime provides educational content and analytical tools only.
 Our service:
 - **Does NOT provide financial advice** or investment recommendations
 - **Does NOT replace** professional financial advisors
 - **Is NOT responsible** for investment decisions made based on our analysis